devaansh100/a_star/README.md

 ```

 ### Data Generation
+Use the following command to generate new puzzles/sequences for training.
 ```bash
 python main.py --domain $domain --dataset $dataset --create-data $parameters --job data_gen
 ```

+For sokoban and maze, additional libraries need to be clone.
+Refer [below](#additional-libaries)

 The choices for ```--domain``` and ```--dataset``` can be found in the parser choices, in ```main.py```.